 The term “spectrum” in the autism spectrum disorder refers to a wide range of types and severity level of symptoms that people may experience.

-Moreover, every individual on spectrum has a unique set of pattern when it comes to behavior and the severity level of symptoms which usually ranges from low functioning to high functioning.
+Moreover, every individual on the spectrum has a unique set of pattern when it comes to behavior and the severity level of symptoms which usually ranges from low functioning to high functioning.